 That the Seven Evergreen Pro looked fit for duty goes without saying but as with any bike equipment test, the proof is in the riding and I’m happy to say that the bike survived the Baller’s Ride weekend with flying colors (well, mostly – but I’ll get to that shortly).

-The aggressive positioning, reasonably low weight, and fast wheel-and-tyre setup proved fast and smooth on the flats.
+The aggressive positioning, reasonably low weight, and fast wheel-and-tire setup proved fast and smooth on the flats.
 The deep-drop handlebar was especially welcome when it came time to take a pull up front.
 While the tops were fairly high for a comfy and powerful climbing posture, the drops encouraged a long, low, and aerodynamic profile for cutting through the wind.
 Speaking of which, the 50mm-deep Bontrager wheels didn’t exactly hurt, either.

 I dressed the cranks up with versatile 52/36-tooth chainrings and a Stages power meter